Ezio121/Ezio121/README.md

 - 👋 Hi, I’m @Ezio121
-- 👀 I’m pretty good at Lua,Java and CSS
+- 👀 I’m pretty good at Lua, Java, C, C++ and SQL (MariaDB is the best XD)
 - 🌱 I’m currently learning ML and DL
 - 💞️ I’m looking to collaborate on Fivem related stuff
 - 📫 How to reach me